blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - History of al-Tabari
 	- Vol 8, 39 (Safiyya)
 	- Vol 9 (Fifteen wives)

+- Bells are the tools of Satan
+- Mohammed received revelations like the ringing of a bell
 # Terms
 ## About Sects
 - Ahl al-Bayt (People of the House) / Shi'a / Raafidis (Rejectors)